Instrumental Africans: AFC Fellowship

 "For far too long, Africa has been viewed by the rest of the world as a place of ‘problems’...I wish to propose a rethink...I believe Africa holds the solutions to many of the fundamental problems afflicting the world today."

-How will it work?
+How it works

-The programme comprises two key elements:
+The programme

 Image

-Participants will be introduced to the Common Purpose thought leadership of 'Leading Beyond Authority' - the ability to cross boundaries and deliver results outside of your direct circle of control.
+You will be introduced to the Common Purpose thought leadership of 'Leading Beyond Authority' - the ability to cross boundaries and deliver results outside of your direct circle of control.
 Essential to tackling any complex challenge.

 Who is it for?

-Successful applicants will be from different sectors, countries, and communities across Africa, the wider global South, and the global North.
+Successful applicants will be from different sectors, backgrounds, countries, and communities across Africa, the wider global South, and the global North.

 They will be: